bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 We should not think that these are complete lists of what makes a good leader.
 Nor should we think these are all absolutes, especially the requirements to be the husband of one wife or have a household to manage, since Paul himself was not married and thus did not have a household.

-Besides these longer lists in I Timothy and Titus, we have shorter lists that list qualities for leaders:
+Besides these longer lists in 1 Timothy and Titus, we have shorter lists that list qualities for leaders:

 - Acts 6:3: Wherefore, brethren, look ye out among you seven men of honest report, full of the Holy Ghost and wisdom, whom we may appoint over this business.
-- II Timothy 2:24: And the servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient,
+- 2 Timothy 2:24: And the servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient,

 The Didache had a similar list in 15:1-2: